soverenio/docs/docs/administration/managing-gateways.md

 To delete a gateway:

 1. Visit the [gateways page](https://app.soveren.io/gateways).
-2. Click the recycle bin button next to a gateway.
+2. Hover over the chosen gateway and click the recycle bin icon next to it.
-3. Enter the gateway name to confirm the deletion.
+3. In the opened dialogue window, enter the gateway name to confirm the deletion.
 4. Click "Delete".